11ume/wezi/readme.md

 The **next** function is used to pass from current handler to next, and it can also pass parameters.
 The **panic** function is used to stop the sequence of execution of the stack of handlers.

-When **panic** function is invoked, the **composer** immediately stops the sequence of handlers execution, and the system goes into a panic state 🔥,so the error passed into panic function will be controlled by the error handler function 🚒.
+When **panic** function is invoked, the **composer** immediately stops the sequence of handlers execution, and the system goes into a panic state 🔥, so the error passed into panic function will be controlled by the error handler function 🚒.

 <br>